m-terra/mpc-utils/README.md

 # mpc-utils

+## Description

-Reorder the sequences of AKAI MPC One/X/Live/Live2 projects according to the sequences in a song.
+Reorders the sequences of AKAI MPC One/X/Live/Live2 projects according to the sequence of sequences in a song.

 Sequences that are not used in the specified song will be appended after the song sequences.

+mpc-utils will not alter the original projects but create a new project version in the specified target directory.

-## System requirements
+## Setup

-- Up to date java runtime environment is installed
+- A Java Runtime Environment (JRE) 11 or greater is installed
-- The mpc-utils-jar is present on the file system
+- Download the latest binary jar from https://github.com/andybaer/mpc-utils/releases

 ## Usage